bguplp/Armadillo2-Docker/README.md

 ![alt text](https://github.com/bguplp/Armadillo2-Docker/blob/main/images/pickup-based-color.png)

 ### Update the current container
-If you done some changes inside the container, and you would like to updates the image you can run
+If you did some changes inside the container, and you would like to updates the image you can run
 ```bash
 docker commit <container_name> <image_name>
 ```